 Led and coordinated a $60 million multi-user, inter-disciplinary research facility and currently enabling medical device prototying and small volume manufacture.
 Active contributor to science policy with a focus on innovation and long-term strategy, early- and mid-career researchers, and diversity and inclusion.

 Professor Sharath Sriram jointly leads a team in 'Functional Materials and Microsystems' that translates discoveries at extremely small size scales into technology for electronics, communication, and biomedicine.
 He was the Scientific Coordinator and Founding Deputy Director of RMIT University's Micro Nano Research Facility.
-He is currently the Director of the Discovery to Device facility at RMIT University.
+He was then the Founding Director of the Discovery to Device facility at RMIT University.
 He is the recipient of several awards for leadership and research excellence.

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business - Artwork 'Sentient' by Hollie Johnson, Gunaikurnai and Monero Ngarigo.